palburtus/news/README.md

 ```

 ## MVVM and Databinding
-To demonstrate configuring MVVM and Databinding we have created an activity named `ArticleActivity` and a corresponding layout file `activity_article.xml` that will natively render a news article.
-We have also created a the class `ArticleViewModel` that will be used for the viewmodel of the `ArticleActivity` and `activity_article.xml` for databinding.
+To demonstrate configuring MVVM and Databinding we have created an activity named `ArticleActivity` and a corresponding layout file `activity_article.xml` that will natively render a news article.We have also created a the class `ArticleViewModel` that will be used for the viewmodel of the `ArticleActivity` and `activity_article.xml` for databinding.

 ### Gradle Setup
 First we are going to have to add support for Java 8 and configure Kotlin to target that JVM version.
 We are also going to have to add support for databinding.